AI Maturity Quiz

 Building an information backbone

-Leverage employees’ past questions, preferred channels, and feedback to tailor responses and content delivery.
+Leverage employees’ past questions, FAQs, preferred channels, and feedback to tailor responses and content delivery for different audiences with your organization.

-Create an AI trust hub where comms teams can decide what’s switched on, what’s off-limits, and how AI engages employees.
+Create clear accountability for risk, accuracy, and compliance—plus an AI trust hub where teams decide what’s on, off-limits, and how AI engages employees.

 Treat AI as a transparent tool, not a black box, so leaders and employees understand where information comes from and why it’s shared.